 However, you need to be careful when you’re here because there have been reports of overly curious people falling from the edge of the cliff to their death.

 As a Yosemite Elopement photographer and guide, I recommend taking two way radios if you select Taft Point as one of your Yosemite wedding venues.
 The cellphone reception is bad out there.

-Taft point is also located on Glacier Point Road, so it will be closed off during the winter.
-You need to stop a little bit before the Glacier Point Parking to reach tour Taft Point wedding.
+Additionally, Taft point is also located on Glacier Point Road, so it will be closed off during the winter.
+You need to stop a little bit before the Glacier Point Parking to reach your Taft Point wedding.

 If you consider yourself an enthusiast for wild yet scenic beauty, Half Dome is the way to go.
 As the name suggests, it looks like the half of a dome.
 Full disclosure, it’s going to be one of the toughest climbs on your wedding day!